outfox/fennecs/fennecs.tech/cookbook/StarTrek.md

 outline: [2, 3]
 ---

-# Famous Captains, but one is gone!
+# Famous Captains, gone - one by one!

 ::: info :neofox_floof_mug: MMMH, REAL CODE
 This **RUNS**! *Playful premises aside*, this is a functioning showcase of **fenn**ecs principles.